offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 When there's a set of sequences S = {rating, ration, rattle} to search for, the straightforward approach requires that the larger sequence be scanned over multiple times (3 times, once per sequence in S).

 Tries are a more efficient way to search for a set of sequences.
 Rather than scanning over the larger sequence 3 times, a trie combines the sequences in S together such that the larger sequence is only scanned over once.
 At each position of the larger sequence, the starting elements at that position are tested against the all sequences in S by walking the trie.
 This is more efficient than searching for each sequence in S individually because, in a trie, shared prefixes across S's sequences are collapsed.
-The element comparisons for those shared prefixes only happens once.
+The element comparisons for those shared prefixes only happen once.

 ```{svgbob}
 * "Searching for {rating, ration, rattle}.
 The highlighted scan position"